-- A) With the understanding that ERP is not to gain code compliance with the entire structure, but to correct an immediate issue to an essential system for habitability, only those items that are repaired as part of the ERP funded project must receive a final inspection by a qualified inspector.
-The final inspection should include photos of all items repaired - B) If a state or local permit was required for the repair work performed, the code compliance inspection will serve as the final inspection for those repairs covered under the permit.
+- A) With the understanding that the intention of ERP activities is not to achieve code compliance throughout the entire structure, but to correct an immediate issue with an essential system to maintain or improve habitability, only those items that are repaired as part of the ERP-funded project must receive a final inspection by the rehabilitation coordinator, or qualified inspector when required.
+The final inspection should include photos of all items repaired.
+Final inspections will require THDA review prior to reimbursement. - B) If a state or local permit was required for the repair work performed, the code compliance inspection will serve as the final inspection for those repairs covered under the permit.
 For any other repairs that are not covered under a permit and code compliance inspection, a final inspection by a qualified inspector must be performed.
 Due to this requirement, a given project may receive multiple final inspections to cover all of the work performed. - C) The THDA Permit Worksheet must be complete at the time of the final inspection.
-If a permit was not required for the work that was performed, this status must be noted on the Worksheet. - D) THDA defines a "qualified inspector" as an individual with credentials appropriate for the type of work being performed, such as inspectors licensed by the Inspectors or Home Inspectors as appropriate for the work performed or individuals certified by a national organization such as the International Code Council, the National Fire Protection Association, or the Standard Building Code Congress as a Housing Inspector.
+If a permit was not required for the work that was performed, this status must be noted on the Worksheet.

+- D) THDA defines a "qualified inspector" as an individual with credentials appropriate for the type of work being performed, such as inspectors licensed by the State of Tennessee as Building, Mechanical, Plumbing, or Electrical Inspectors or Home Inspectors as appropriate for the work performed or individuals certified by a national organization such as the International Code Council, the National Fire Protection Association, or the Standard Building Code Congress as a Housing Inspector.
 Other qualifications may be accepted on a case-by-case basis, and require THDA approval before the inspector may perform inspections. - E) If multiple categories of repairs are being performed (e.g., HVAC and plumbing), the person or persons performing the final inspection must be qualified to inspect each type of repair. - F) The cost of the final inspection is an eligible soft cost for the project.
 The maximum cost per inspection is \$350.
 Administering Agencies should engage inspectors at a cost appropriate for the scope of work proposed - G) The Administering Agencies shall obtain inspectors, notify contractors and the homeowner as to who the inspectors will be for each job, and remit payment to the inspectors for work performed.
 Contractors shall not pay inspectors for work performed.
 Administering Agencies may coordinate with other partner agencies such as USDA Rural Development with regard to inspectors utilized and remittance of payment to inspectors.
 If inspectors are utilized that are selected by a partner agency such as USDA Rural Development, a qualified inspector, as defined above in 2.9 D, must be utilized.